esyede/rakit/packages/docs/data/curl.md

 $response = Curl::post('https://mockbin.com/request', $headers, $body);
 ```

-With this method, the `'Content-Type'` header will be automatically set to `'multipart/form-data'`
+With this method, the body is kept as an array, so cURL sends it with the `'multipart/form-data'`
-and also a `--boundary` will be added automatically.
+`'Content-Type'` header and adds the `--boundary` automatically.

 <a id="multipart-file"></a>